 Comprehensive Overview

 The kidneys are bean-shaped organs, each about the size of a fist, located just below the rib cage on either side of the spine.
 They are part of the urinary system, which also includes the ureters, bladder, and urethra.
-The primary function of the kidneys is to filter the blood, removing waste products and excess fluid in the form of urine.
+That's why the primary function of the kidneys is to filter the blood, removing waste products and excess fluid in the form of urine.
 This process is essential for maintaining the delicate balance of electrolytes, minerals, and water in the body.

 Nephrons: The Functional Units